Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Introduction

+The kinematical correction considered here enters at $\mathcal{O}(1/P^+)$ in the amplitude $\mathcal{M}_1$, and consequently at $\mathcal{O}(1/P^{+2})$ in the interference contribution $\text{Re}(\mathcal{M}_2\mathcal{M}_0^*)$ to the cross-section.
+Crucially, this correction is purely kinematical in nature: it arises from retaining subleading terms in the kinematics of the existing eikonal diagrams, and does not introduce any new Feynman structures beyond those already present at leading order.
+This is precisely analogous to the treatment of~\cite{Sadofyev:2021ohn}, in which sub-eikonal corrections of the same kinematical character are retained without modifying the underlying diagrammatic content.

+To verify explicitly that the present kinematical corrections do not constitute genuine sub-eikonal corrections in the sense of introducing new diagrammatic structures, we examine the first diagram that does so — the crossed diagram.
+The crossed diagram first contributes at $\mathcal{O}(1/P^{+4})$ in the interference term $\text{Re}(\mathcal{M}_2\mathcal{M}_0^*)$ of the cross-section, which is two orders beyond the $\mathcal{O}(1/P^{+2})$ corrections to the cross-section retained here.
+Our kinematical corrections therefore remain well within the eikonal approximation, and a fully consistent treatment of genuine sub-eikonal corrections, which would require the inclusion of the crossed diagram and related structures, lies beyond the scope of the present work.

+One may also wonder about the preservation of unitarity in light of the present sub-Regge corrections.
+We discuss this in \cref{Unitarity}, and show the computation of a sub-Regge kinematical result consistent with unitarity in \cref{SUBunitarity}.

 This paper is organised as follows.
-In \cref{setup}, we introduce the GLV framework for calculating the momentum-broadening distribution, including a detailed discussion of unitarity in \cref{Unitarity}.
+In \cref{setup}, we introduce the GLV framework for calculating the momentum-broadening distribution in \cref{setup}, including a detailed discussion of unitarity in \cref{Unitarity}.
+We derive the momentum broadening $\hat{q}$ in \cref{sec:qhat}.
 In \cref{approximations}, we review the approximations underlying the GLV formalism, discuss their physical motivation, and outline how these approximations are systematically relaxed.
 The main analytical results of the paper are presented in \cref{calculation}, with the full derivation provided in a \cref{app:AppendixA}.
 Finally, in \cref{Numerical}, we perform a numerical study and present several figures illustrating the impact of the corrections.
-We conclude with a brief discussion of several formal subtleties in \cref{FormalSubltleties}.